usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 Therefore, the use of biometrics for authentication is supported with the following requirements and guidelines:

-Biometrics SHALL be used only as part of a multi-factor authentication with a physical authenticator (something you have).
+Biometrics SHALL be used only as part of multi-factor authentication with a physical authenticator (something you have).

 An authenticated protected channel between sensor (or endpoint containing a sensor that resists sensor replacement) and verifier SHALL be established and the sensor or endpoint authenticated **prior** to capturing the biometric sample from the claimant.